Prince Wolf: Norway

 Norwegian folklorist Johannes Skar collected a tale from a source in Setesdal with the title Skrubbesoga ("Wolf's Tale").
 In this story, a man and a woman have a daughter.
 When the couple go to church, they leave their daughter at home, and she goes to the forest, when a wolf appears to her.
 The animal captures her and rushes to a farm, where they have dinner in a lavish room.
-After the meal, the wolf tells her that the girl cannot light a candle at night, and that he is a wolf byday and human by night, and must stay so for seven years.
+After the meal, the wolf tells her that the girl cannot light a candle at night, and that he is a wolf by day and human by night, and must stay so for seven years.
 They live together for years, and she bears him three children, who are, however, taken from her.
 Five years later, the girl is allowed to visit her parents.
-They learn that their daugther is alive and living with a wolf or a man whose face she has never seen.
+They learn that their daughter is alive and living with a wolf or a man whose face she has never seen.
 She mentions her promise to the wolf, and her mother says she needs to light a candle, but her father opposes this notion.
 Despite his objections, the girl's mother gives her a candle for her to use at night.
 She returns to the farm and lights up the candle to see the face of her husband: a handsome youth.
 However, a drop of wax falls on his body, he wakes up and admonishes his wife.
 He turns into a wolf, and she pleads for another chance to help him: he replies that he will take her to his three sisters, where their children are, and his wife is not to overstay in their houses.
 The girl agrees and passes by the houses of her three sisters-in-law, where, despite their grievance over her betrayal, let her see her children, and gains a pair of scissors, a tablecloth, and a magic needle.
 Still in the third house, missing her children so much, she goes to embrace her child, once again breaking the wolf's orders, who departs without his wife to a steep hill.
 The girl goes after him and commissions a pair of metal claws from a blacksmith to climb the hill, until she reaches the house of a "Gjygri", where she finds work as their servant.
 The gjygri then forces the girl on tasks: first, the girl is to clean a stable of manure, but each time she tries to clean it, the stables fill out with more dung.
 The prince appears to her and offers to help her if she calls him her beloved.
 The girl denies his offer, but he helps her anyway.
 Next, she is to use a riddle to fetch milk for the gjygri.
 The prince appears again, repeats his proposition and helps the girl.
 Lastly, the girl is to go down a hill and fetch "bridal silver" ("bruresylvet", in the original) for the gjygri's wedding to the prince.
 The girl goes down the hill and finds a box.
 On the way back, she peers into the box and snakes, toads and mice spring out of it.
 She tries to bring the animals back into the box, to no avail, until the prince appears to her and makes the same proposition.
 The girl at last relents, calls him her beloved and goes to embrace him.
 With this, the gjygri explodes in anger.
-The prince and the girl take their children and go back to his father to celebrate their wedding.
+The prince and the girl take their children and go back to his father to celebrate their wedding. Ørnulf Hodne's The Types of the Norwegian Folktale classified the tale as type 425.